horpeazy/react-projects/01-birthday_reminder/README.md

    This project depends on Nodejs and Node Package Manager (NPM).
 Before continuing, you must download and install Node (the download includes NPM) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).

 2. **Installing project dependencies**
    This project uses NPM to manage software dependencies.
-NPM Relies on the package.json file located in the `frontend` directory of this repository.
+NPM Relies on the package.json file located in this repository.
 After cloning, open your terminal and run:

 ```bash
 npm install